AdarshRazor/Interview_Prep/ReactJS/Interview/Questions.md

    Use a unique identifier from the data, such as an ID, or use the array index (though not recommended).

 4. **What are the consequences of not using keys in lists?**
-   React may not update the components efficiently, leading to performance issues and unexpected behavior.
+   React may not update the `components efficiently`, leading to `performance issues` and unexpected behavior.

 5. **How do you handle dynamic lists in React?**
    Manage the list state using `useState` and update the state when the list changes.